 Transparent objects are meant to be invisible.
-By default, transparent objects are coloured yellow In construction view and they are invisible in project view.
-There is an important difference between hidden and transparent objects: transparent objects are considered in observation while hidden objects are ignored.
+By default, transparent objects are coloured yellow in construction view and they are invisible in project view.
+There is an important difference between hidden and transparent objects: transparent objects, though invisible, are taken into account in observation while hidden objects are ignored.
 Transparent objects are mostly used in scenes, i.e. an object can be displayed in some scenes and not displayed in others.